 Learn more about the benefits of honors programs by visiting the National Collegiate Honors Council (NCHC) website here.

 3. How will Global Honors fit into my major?

 For many UW Tacoma majors there is considerable overlap between Global Honors requirements and major-specific requirements.
 Speak with your advisor to see how Global Honors courses might apply towards the requirements for your chosen major.
 In addition to major and minor requirements, Global Honors courses can also fulfill elective credits and general education requirements.

 For some examples of how Global Honors can align with the requirements for certain majors, see the Model Course Schedules page.

-Since the Global Honors Program has pathway options varying between 12 and 25 credits, it is feasible for most students to fit it into their academic plan.
-However, this is a two or three-year program, and the Minor in Global Engagement and Global Honors Pathway typically include 12 credits in the junior year and 9-13 in the senior year.
+Since the Global Honors Program has pathway options varying between 12 and 28 credits, it is feasible for most students to fit it into their academic plan.
+However, this is a two or three-year program, and the Minor in Global Engagement includes 12-15 credits in the junior year and 10-13 in the senior year.
 Therefore, students with more than 105 credits are often not eligible to participate.